zerodevapp/zerodev-docs/docs/use-wallets/pay-gas-for-users.md

 ## Introduction

 By default, your users pay for their own gas, but you can choose to sponsor some (or all) transactions for your users.
+When you do, ZeroDev fronts the gas for your users, and charges your credit card on a monthly basis for the gas your users used.

 Since it's unsafe to sponsor all transactions (in which case your users could drain your funds), you need to configure *gas policies* to determine which transactions to sponsor.